-A beginner’s guide to investment trusts; how they work
+A beginner’s guide to investment trusts

 The basic principle behind an investment trust is relatively straightforward.
 It’s the jargon that’s off-putting — so bear with me!